Uncovering the Various Ways to Pay for Home Care Costs

 Community Organizations

-Certain communities offer financial aid for home health and supportive care through local non-profit organizations.
-The amount of aid given depends on an individual’s eligibility and financial situation, with some organizations covering all necessary services.
+Specific communities offer financial aid for home health and supportive care through local non-profit organizations.
+The amount of aid depends on an individual’s eligibility and financial situation, with some organizations covering all necessary services.
 For more information, individuals may consult with hospital discharge planners, social workers, local offices on aging, or the United Way.

 Local Area Agencies on Aging